MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/how-to-view-synchronization-status.md

 ---
 title: "How to Modify Table Mappings for Synchronization"
-description: How to Modify Table Mappings for Synchronization ms.custom: na ms.date: 10/24/2016 ms.reviewer: na
+description: How to Modify Table Mappings for Synchronization - synchronization status ms.custom: na ms.date: 10/24/2016 ms.reviewer: na